ddceruti/maingo_example/README.md

 # maingo_example

 Example scripts to train and find optimum of a feed forward ANN and Gaussian processes with melon (https://git.rwth-aachen.de/avt-svt/public/MeLOn/) and maingo (https://git.rwth-aachen.de/avt-svt/public/maingo).
-To run, create a new anaconda environment with the provided .yml file.

 To run, create a new anaconda environment with the provided .yml file.
 ````